mrkazawa/quiz-quest-vibe/docs/USER_GUIDE.md

 1. **Access the App**

-   - Open the Quiz Quest Vibe URL in your web browser
+   - Open the Quiz Quest URL in your web browser
    - Click "Join as Student" on the main page

 2. **Enter Your Information**